 What do you do and where are you based?

 Based in Jersey, the bedrock of my community service is Autism Jersey.
 I am a befriender.
 This involves regularly meeting up with an autistic boy to spend quality time together.
 I also volunteer at the Teenage Social Club.
-I have cycled over 1,000 km’s this year for different charities.

 Why did you start volunteering?